Join Us

 How to apply:

-Please carefully review the information on this page and read the specific qualifications required for PhD, MS, and BS students.
-If you want to join the lab (and/or receive financial support), fill out and submit the application form below.
-This application is only for joining the ARIA lab, and you must submit your Mines application separately if you are not currently a Mines student.
-Make sure to mention Prof. Fathian in your Mines application if you are interested in joining the lab.
+Please carefully review the information on this page before you submit your application.
+If you want to join the lab, fill out the application form below.
+This application is only for joining the ARIA lab, and if you are not currently a Mines student, you must submit your Mines application separately.

 After submission: